The Decisions Your AI Is Making Without You

 Classification criteria are already being written by people who don’t work for you.
 The question is whether yours exist.

-The work of specifying the substrate (what authority looks like at each stage, how traceability is built into the decision process, what evidence a stage-progression decision requires) is what the Decision Rights Maturity Ladder addresses as an instrument.
-The Ladder is the destination.
-This piece is concerned with the condition that precedes it.
+The work of specifying the substrate, what authority looks like at each stage, how traceability is built into the decision process, what evidence a stage-progression decision requires, is what the Decision Rights Maturity Ladder addresses.
+The Ladder describes the progression from human-controlled decision-making, through staged AI involvement at each level of authority, to a fully formalised human-AI decision architecture.
+It is the destination.
+This piece is concerned with the condition that precedes it: the architecture beneath the dashboard that has to exist before the dashboard can do governance work.

 The decisions your AI is making this week are real.
 The architecture that should have authorised them was never built.
 The instruments will keep being accurate.
 The governance never started.